 The butter was just how I remember butter being when I was a child and we bought it straight from our local dairy (the afore mentioned Guernsey cows).
 It has a beautiful yellow colour to it, indicative of true pasture fed cows and a wonderful creamy taste.
 It’s the sort of butter you want to eat on your toast or saffron buns and although I used half of it in my brownies, I sort of felt it was a bit of a waste of good butter.
 The butter is salted.
 I am so used to unsalted butter or slightly salted that I was rather taken by surprise on first tasting.
 But my goodness it is delicious and really quite addictive.

 Thanks to all of the producers mentioned in this post for providing me with samples of their produce.
 I was not required to give a positive review and as always, all opinions are my own.

 If you have anything suitable you’d like me to review in my next Cornish Cornucopia, do please send an e-mail to choclette (@) gmail (dot) com

-Whenever we head west out of Liskeard, we have the delight of driving down the Glynn Valley.
+Whenever we head west out of Liskeard, we have the delight of driving down the glorious Glynn Valley.
+It makes for a fantastic mini road trip.
 Glynn is the Cornish word for a deep wooded valley, so the name is a bit of a tautology, but an attractive one.
-This eight mile stretch of the A38 links Liskeard to the A30 and runs along the edge of Bodmin Moor.
-It mostly follows a particularly attractive stretch of the River Fowey on its twisting and fast flowing way to meet the sea at Fowey.
-The interlocking hills either side are mostly covered in trees with intermittent glimpses of beautiful scenery.
-I always look forward to this part of the journey.

 |Picture courtesy of Sadie Phillips|